 ●A low-dose dexamethasone test.
 Low doses of dexamethasone suppress cortisol production in healthy people but not in those with Cushing's syndrome.

 Once Cushing's syndrome has been diagnosed, other tests are used to determine the cause of the excess cortisol production.
 The type and number of tests recommended will depend upon the results of preliminary tests.

-Initial blood tests — Blood tests can determine relative levels of cortisol and ACTH.
+Initial blood tests — Blood tests can determine relative levels of cortisol and corticotropin (ACTH).
 Because these hormones are secreted episodically, measurements may be done on two or three separate days.
 The relative levels of cortisol and ACTH can help differentiate between the various causes of Cushing's syndrome.

 If ACTH levels are low, imaging tests of the adrenal glands are done to look for adrenal tumor(s).
 If ACTH levels are normal or high, the following tests may be done:

 Petrosal sinus sampling — Blood from the pituitary gland collects in vascular spaces in the head called sinuses.
 Taking a sample of blood from these sinuses may reveal high levels of ACTH.
 This is accomplished by inserting a catheter into a vein in the groin and threading the catheter through the blood vessels that lead to the pituitary.
 The procedure is done while the patient is under light anesthesia.